-sign of dismaturity or prematurity then the foal should also have a complete blood count and a fibrinogen blood sample tested.
+When the foal is twelve to twenty four hours old it should have a blood sample pulled to check for maternal antibody level.
+If the value is less than 800mg/dl of IgG then the foal should be given at least one liter of equine plasma from hyperimmunized donors.
+If the foal is showing any sign of a problem such as weakness, diarrhea, constipation or any sign of dismaturity or prematurity then the foal should also have a complete blood count and a fibrinogen blood sample tested.
 If there is any sign of infection the foal should be put on broad spectrum antibiotics.

 Another step that should be taken to ensure a healthy foal is dipping the foal's navel in 25 per cent chlorhexidene solution.
 This should be done every few hours until the umbilical stump is dry.
 The umbilical stump is an excellent place for bacteria to enter the body and keeping in covered with dilute chlorhexidene helps kill any bacteria that may attempt to enter the body at this point.
-The foal should have a veterinary examination at twenty four hours of age to detect any abnormalities with such as angular limb deformaties, entropion or joint ill.
+The foal should have a veterinary examination at twenty four hours of age to detect any abnormalities with such as angular limb deformities, entropion or joint ill.
 If treated and diagnosed early these conditions can many times be treated successfully and sometimes they can be treated very inexpensively.